cloud-hypervisor/cloud-hypervisor/docs/tracing.md

 narrow part of the code base.

-A `tracer::trace_point!()` macro is also provided for an instantaneous trace point however this is not in use in the code base currently nor is handled by the visualisation script due to the difficulty in representation in the SVG.
+A `tracer::trace_point!()` macro is also provided for an instantaneous trace point however this is neither in use in the code base currently nor is handled by the visualisation script due to the difficulty in representation in the SVG.